 If you have decided to digitize your old VHS tapes and camcorder recordings, you have multiple options to preserve your memories.
-You can turn your VHS tapes into DVDs or keep the content on your computer with USB drives and external hard drives.
+You can, either on your own or through a video transfer service, turn your VHS tapes into DVDs or keep the content on your computer with USB drives and external hard drives.
 At Memory Fortress, we can also help you upload your memories onto the cloud so you can store digitized videotapes without taking up space.

 Companies don’t make TVs with built-in VHS players anymore.
 If you recently upgraded your TV, you might not be able to play your favorite memories that were recorded in VHS format.
 Some people buy VHS players or try to play the videos off of their camcorders, but they don’t always have the right wires to make this happen.

 You don’t have to worry about your memories getting locked away in old technology.
-We have multiple options to help you store digitized videotapes in almost any format you want.
+We have multiple options for how to help you store digital videos in almost any format you want.
 Here are a few digital storage options to consider.

 One of the most common requests by customers who need to store digitized videotapes is to convert VHS tapes into DVD format.
 Many TVs come with DVD players and DVD drives are easier to find than VHS players.
 Additionally, many computers can play DVDs, which means you have multiple options to access the videos.

 At Memory Fortress, we developed a sliding scale for pricing our digitization services.
 If you need a single VHS tape or camcorder recording turned into a DVD, we charge a flat fee of $20.
 The more content you need to digitize, the more money you can save.
 If you have 10 DVDs worth of content, you will only pay $18 per DVD.
 The price keeps dropping until you need more than 100 DVDs from our team, where you will only pay $14.
 Please keep in mind that we have a minimum order size of $99, to encourage customers to send in more of their memories at once.